-6 "Total margin" measures the deficit or surplus a school yields out of its total revenues; in other words, it measures whether or not the school is living within its available resources.
+7 "Total margin" measures the deficit or surplus a school yields out of its total revenues; in other words, it measures whether or not the school is living within its available resources.
 The total margin is important to track, as schools cannot operate at deficits for a sustained period of time without risk of closure.
 The aggregate three-year total margin is helpful for measuring the long-term financial stability of the school by smoothing the impact of single-year fluctuations.
 The performance of the school in the most recent year, however, is indicative of the sustainability of the school; thus, the school must have a positive total margin in the most recent year to meet the standard.
-"Total Margin" = Net income/Total Revenue.
-"Aggregate Total Margin" = Total Three-Year Net Income/Total Three-Year Revenues.
+The total margin is the net income divided by the total revenue.
+The aggregate total margin is the total three-year net income divided by the total three-year revenues.

-7 Represents the percentage of records reviewed that were accurate and complete during the school year.
+8 Represents the percentage of records reviewed that were accurate and complete during the school year.

-or material weaknesses, as weaknesses, or weaknesses, as set forth in the audit set forth in the audit findings for recovery (less than \$5,000 combined), as set forth in the audit. material weaknesses, or findings for recovery (in excess of \$5,000 combined), as set forth in the audit LEA Special Education Performance Determination (most recent annual) 8 Meets Requirements Needs Assistance Needs Intervention Needs Substantial Intervention Operations/Governanc e Secondary Indicators Exceeds the Standard Meets the Standard Does Not Meet the Standard Falls Far Below the Standard Five-Year Forecasts Submitted to ODE by Statutory Deadlines Yes No Preopening Assurances Documentation Completed and available 10 days before the first day of school Not completed and available 10 days before the first day of school Annual Report Submitted to parents and sponsor by the last day of October Not submitted to parents and the sponsor by the last day of October Safety Plan and Blueprint Submitted within the Last 3 Years to the Ohio Attorney General Yes No Family Survey Results 90% or greater overall satisfaction with school 80%-89% overall satisfaction with school 70%-79% overall satisfaction with school 69% or less overall satisfaction with school
+Determination (most

+recent annual)9

+Operations/

+Governance

+Secondary Exceeds the Meets the Does Not Meet Falls Far Below

+Indicators Standard Standard the Standard the Standard

+5-Year Forecasts

+Submitted to ODE by

+Statutory Deadlines Yes No

+Completed and

+available 10

+Preopening days before the Not completed 10

+Assurances first day of days before the

+Documentation school first day of school

+Submitted to Not submitted to

+parents and parents and

+sponsor by the sponsor by the

+last day of last day of

+Annual Report October October

+Safety Plan and

+Blueprint Submitted

+within the Last 3

+Years to the Ohio

+Attorney General Yes No

+90% or greater 80%-89% 69% or less

+overall overall 70%-79% overall overall

+Family Survey satisfaction with satisfaction with satisfaction with satisfaction with

+Results school school school school

-8 The Individuals with Disabilities Education Improvement Act (IDEIA) requires that state education agencies make annual determinations regarding the performance of special education programs operated by Local Education Agencies (LEAs) that receive federal IDEIA Part-B funding.
+9 The Individuals with Disabilities Education Improvement Act (IDEIA) requires that state education agencies make annual determinations regarding the performance of special education programs operated by local education agencies (LEAs) that receive federal IDEA Part-B funding.
 In Ohio, individual charter schools are considered LEAs.